Rhinobatos productus

 Status of the fishery

-- Species may be vulnerable to overfishing because long-lived, taking a long time to reach maturity and reproduce, and pregnant females in some regions swim in shallow water where they are easy to catch [3]
+- May be vulnerable to overfishing because it is long-lived, takes a long time to reach maturity and reproduce, and pregnant females in some regions swim in shallow water where they are easy to catch.
+[3]

 Potential ecosystem impacts

-- As with other fish, the guitarfish plays a role in the ecosystem as predator and prey, so drastic declines could dramatically affect the ecosystem [4, 3]
+- The guitarfish plays a role in the ecosystem as predator and prey, so drastic declines could dramatically affect the ecosystem.
+[4, 3]

 The Seafood